Knuromuro/kick-multibot-panel/README.md

 - `SECRET_KEY` – session secret
 - `PORT` – server port (default `5000`)
 - `DEBUG` – set to `false` to disable Flask debug mode
+- Scheduler jobs run with the Flask application context so logs are reliably recorded to the database

 ## Bots